Parking and Access

 Servicing the National Army Museum

-The Museum has been working with our architects and transport consultants to ensure that any changes to delivery and servicing can take place safely and with minimal impact to our neighbours.
-When there are infrequent large scale changing of exhibits, vehicles will be required to drive into the garden, with large objects moved via large double doors that the Museum already has.
-This is likely to only occur a maximum of once every two years.
+The National Army Museum has been working with our architects and transport consultants to ensure that changes to delivery and servicing can take place safely and with minimal impact to our neighbours.

-The majority of staff at the Museum travel to and from work using sustainable forms of transport i.e. trains and cycling, this will continue to be encouraged.
+- Staff and volunteers at the Museum already travel to and from work using sustainable forms of transport (i.e. public transport and cycling) and this will continue to be promoted.

-A Transport Assessment will be submitted as part of the planning application, detailing the access to 29 Tite Street and the National Army Museum.
+A detailed Transport Assessment will be submitted as part of the planning application, detailing access arrangements for the new residential building and the National Army Museum.

 Proposed traffic management plan.